PooiaFerdowsi/markdown-tut/README.md

 [it is name of a reference in brackets that showed as link]

-[it is name of a reference in brackets thaht showd as link]: https://dictionary.cambridge.org "Cambridge dictionary"
+[it is name of a reference in brackets that showed as link]: https://dictionary.cambridge.org "Cambridge dictionary"